DevSecTim/blog/content/writings/2025-07_qalc_mcp/index.md

+---
+draft: false
-# From Poolside Prototypes to Agentic Execution: My Algo-Trading Framework Evolves
+title: "From Poolside Prototypes to Agentic Execution: My Algo-Trading Framework Evolves"
+date: 2025-07-27
+cover:
+  image: "cover.png"
+---

 Back in Rhodes, piña colada in hand and my feet dipped in the pool, I wrote about building yet another algo-trading framework.
 That post chronicled the shift from overengineered C++ and Go experiments to a more pragmatic, productive Python setup, powered by GitHub Copilot and AI pair-programming.
 It was lightweight, testable, and already backtesting a simple RSI trailing stop strategy via Alpaca's market data API.